Open-Cascade-SAS/OCCT/dox/user_guides/tobj/tobj.md

 The *TObj* sources are distributed in the following packages:

-  * *TObj* - defines basic classes that implement *TObj* interfaces for OCAF-based modelers.
+  * *TObj* -- defines basic classes that implement *TObj* interfaces for OCAF-based modelers.
-  * *BinLDrivers, XmlLDrivers* – binary and XML driver of *TObj* package
+  * *BinLDrivers, XmlLDrivers* -- binary and XML driver of *TObj* package
-  * *BinLPlugin, XmlLPlugin* – plugin for binary and XML persistence
+  * *BinLPlugin, XmlLPlugin* -- plug-in for binary and XML persistence
-  * *BinMObj, XmlMObj* – binary and XML drivers to store and retrieve specific *TObj* data to or from OCAF document
+  * *BinMObj, XmlMObj* -- binary and XML drivers to store and retrieve specific *TObj* data to or from OCAF document
-  * *TKBinL, TKXmlL* – toolkits of binary and XML persistence
+  * *TKBinL, TKXmlL* -- toolkits of binary and XML persistence